 It is interesting to note that supraspinal structures are not necessary for the generation of the reflex.
 The scratch response is programmed into the spinal cord.

-These spinal CPGs are capable of producing the reflex in the absence of movement-related sensory feedback.
+These spinal central pattern generators are capable of producing the reflex in the absence of movement-related sensory feedback.

 Few Definitions related to Scratch Reflex